Nafissatou Thiam

-Nafissatou "Nafi" Thiam ([tʃam]; born 19 August 1994) is a Belgian athlete specializing in multi-event competition.
-She is a two-time Olympic gold medalist, winning the heptathlon event at the 2016 Rio and 2020 Tokyo Olympics.
-Thiam is the only Belgian athlete, male or female, to successfully defend an Olympic title and only the second woman after Jackie Joyner-Kersee to win back-to-back Olympic titles in the event.
+Nafissatou "Nafi" Thiam ([tʃam]; born 19 August 1994) is a Belgian athlete specialising in multi-event competition.
+She is the first athlete with three multi-event gold medals at the Olympic Games, winning the heptathlon at the 2016 Rio, 2020 Tokyo and 2024 Paris Olympics.
+Her three individual Olympic golds in a row for a woman equals the record of Anita Wlodarczyk of Poland in the hammer and Faith Kipyegon in the 1500 metres Thiam is also the only Belgian athlete to successfully defend an Olympic title.

-She won the gold medals at the 2017 and 2022 World Championships, and 2018 and 2022 European Championships as well as the silver medal at the 2019 World Championships.
+She won gold at the 2017 and 2022 World Championships, the 2018, 2022 and 2024 European Championships as well as the silver medal at the 2019 World Championships.
 Thiam was voted IAAF World Female Athlete of the Year in 2017.
-She was a Belgian flag bearer at the opening ceremony of the 2020 Tokyo Games.
+She was a Belgian flag bearer at the opening ceremony of the 2020 Tokyo Olympics.

 In May 2017, at the Hypo-Meeting in Götzis, Austria, Thiam became only the fourth woman to break the heptathlon 7000-point barrier.
-In March 2023, at the European Indoor Championships, on her way to the record third European pentathlon title, she broke the world record set in 2012 at the same Ataköy Arena by Ukraine’s Nataliya Dobrynska, totalling a score of 5055 points (the record was also held for ~six seconds by Adrianna Sułek who finished first the 800 m run).
-In doing so, Thiam became the first ever Belgian woman to set an official athletics world record (indoor or outdoor).
+In March 2023, at the European Indoor Championships, on her way to a record third European pentathlon title, she set a world record with a score of 5055 points.
+In doing so, Thiam became the first ever Belgian woman to set an official athletics world record.

 As of March 2023, Thiam holds the Belgian records in the heptathlon and pentathlon, javelin and long jump (out and indoors).
 She holds the world record for the high jump discipline within the heptathlon competition, set in 2019.